pierrepicaud/resume/README.md

 ## Languages and skills
 - [SQL](./_resources/sql.md), [matlab](./_resources/matlab.md)
-- Apart from native in Vietnamese I also fluent in English.
+- Apart from being native in Vietnamese, I am also fluent in English.
 I can converse in Chinese and Cantonese.
 Currently I am acquiring Russian

 ## Education
 - Studying Computer Science at [Innopolis University](https://innopolis.university/en/), Russia, 2019 to Present